 - Closing Date

-- Experience navigating off-trail with aid of GPS and compass'
+- Experience navigating off-trail and over water with aid of GPS and compass

-- Maintain work quality and positive attitude in challenging, muddy, rocky, remote settings in hot and humid weather with biting insects, large reptiles, and venomous snakes;
+- Maintain work quality and positive attitude in challenging, muddy, rocky, remote settings in hot and humid weather with lightning, biting insects, large reptiles, venomous snakes, and poisonous plants

-Please email letter of interest, resume or CV, and names and contact information for three references Mike Rochford at thecrocdocs [at] gmail.com and use subject heading “Alligator & Crocodile Biologist.”
+Please email letter of interest, resume or CV, and contact information for three references to Dr. Frank Mazzotti at thecrocdocs [at] gmail.com with the subject heading: “Alligator & Crocodile Biologist”.